-Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using Jupyter notebook cloud environments.
+Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using Jupyter Notebook Cloud Environments.
 To learn more, see Getting started with GPUs in a Jupyter Cloud Environment.

 Jupyter Cloud Environments will automatically pause when there is no web browser or kernel activity for 30 minutes.
 To learn more about how autopause on Terra works by default - and how and why you can manually override the default settings - see Preventing runaway costs with Cloud Environment autopause.

-VM location (GCP region)
+VM location (Google Cloud region)

 Your Cloud Environment VM will default to the workspace bucket region, but you can choose a different location in the configuration pane.
 To learn more, see Customizing where your data are stored and analyzed.

 Note: If you change the location, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.